DavidStinson/ga-tup/README.md

 ## Need help?
 Find a bug?

 File an [issue](https://github.com/DavidStinson/ga-tup/issues).
-Thanks for your help!
+I'll address your feedback ASAP!

 ## Release process

 1. Ensure you have the latest changes on the `main` branch in your local branch, and that your working tree is clean.
+2. Change the version number shown to users when they run the `ga-tup --version` command in the `./src/index.ts` file.
-2. Run the CI process with `npm run ci` to ensure you'll be able to publish successfully.
+3. Run the CI process with `npm run ci` to ensure you'll be able to publish successfully.
 If any changes need to be made, do so and ensure those changes are merged to `main` and brought into your local `main` branch.
-3. Run `npx changeset` to create a new changeset.
+4. Run `npx changeset` to create a new changeset.
 This groups any changes into a single versioned release.
 Follow the prompts.
-4. Run `npm run local-release` which will run the CI process, bump the package version, and publish all changes to npm.
+5. Run `npm run local-release` which will run the CI process, bump the package version, and publish all changes to npm.
-5. Inform any stakeholders that a new version has been released.
+6. Inform any stakeholders that a new version has been released.
 They can update with `npm i -g ga-tup`.